Malaika8712-ai/Malaika8712-ai/README.md

 ## Hi there 👋

+Hi, I'm Malaika Shaukat!
+🎓 Software Engineering student at the University of Management and Technology (UMT), Pakistan
+💻 Passionate about Python, AI/ML, and full-stack development

 <!--
 **Malaika8712-ai/Malaika8712-ai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.